spark-mv/cdn/install.md

 # 1. Configure your video server

-This section is only required if you are using progressive MP4/FLV/WebM video.
+This section is mandatory only if you are using progressive MP4/FLV/WebM video.

 If you are using adaptive protocls (e.g. HLS/HDS/Dash), [skip to section 2] (https://github.com/hola/cdn/blob/master/install.md#2-allow-holacdn-to-download-content).

 ## 1.1 CORS settings

 Hola free bandwidth saver and CDN work by requesting your MP4/FLV/WEBM files from the video server in chunks.
 For this to work, certain HTTP headers need to be enabled.

-Please see the [how to verify and configure CORS] (https://github.com/hola/cdn/blob/master/CORS.md)
+If you do not implement these settings, HolaCDN will still work but performance will be degraded.
+As such, see [how to verify and configure CORS.] (https://github.com/hola/cdn/blob/master/CORS.md)

 ## 1.2 Handling redirects